UserlandAlchemist/dotfiles/backup-systemd-audacious/README.md

         borg-check.timer \
         borg-check-deep.timer

-After enabling, you can confirm timers with:
+After enabling, verify that timers are active:

     systemctl list-timers | grep borg

+---

 ## Prerequisites

-Before enabling the timers, make sure all of the following are true:
+Before enabling the timers, ensure all of the following are in place.

 1. Borg and configuration

-    - Package borgbackup is installed on this host
+    - The `borgbackup` package is installed on this host.
-    - The per-user Borg config from borg-user-audacious/ has been stowed for the backup user (alchemist)
+    - The per-user Borg configuration from `borg-user-audacious/` has been stowed for the backup user (`alchemist`).
+    - `~/.config/borg/env` exists and defines `BORG_REPO`, `BORG_PASSCOMMAND`,
+      and `BORG_RSH`.
-    - ~/.config/borg/passphrase exists and contains the repository passphrase (used via BORG_PASSCOMMAND)
+    - `~/.config/borg/passphrase` exists and contains the repository passphrase.
-    - ~/.config/borg/patterns exists and matches what you want backed up
+    - `~/.config/borg/patterns` exists and defines include/exclude rules.

-2. SSH access to the backup target works non-interactively
+2. SSH access to the backup target

-    - The Borg repository is remote, e.g. borg@192.168.x.x:/srv/backups/audacious-borg
+    - The Borg repository is remote, for example: ssh://borg@astute/srv/backups/audacious-borg
-    - The service sets BORG_RSH to use a specific SSH key (for example, something like ~/.ssh/audacious-backup-key)
+    - The environment variable `BORG_RSH` points to a specific key, such as: ssh -i /home/alchemist/.ssh/audacious-backup -T
-    - That private key:
-        - exists on this machine at the expected path
-        - is readable by the backup user (alchemist)
-        - does not require manual passphrase entry at runtime (either the key is unencrypted, or you’re handling unlocking some other way before the timer runs)
-    - The remote host (NAS) has the matching public key in ~borg/.ssh/authorized_keys
+    - The corresponding public key is present in:
+          ~borg/.ssh/authorized_keys
-    - The remote repo path exists and is writable
+    - The remote path exists and is writable by the Borg user on `astute`.

 3. Network reachability

-    - The NAS (“Astute”) is on the network or can be woken via WoL before the timer fires
+    - The target host (`astute`) must be online or reachable via Wake-on-LAN.
+    - Each unit uses the helper script:
+          /usr/local/lib/borg/wait-for-astute.sh
+      to send a magic packet and wait briefly before invoking Borg.
-    - The systemd unit expects to run unattended; if the NAS is offline, the job will fail fast and the timer will try again on the next run
+    - If the host is unreachable, Borg will exit with an error and the timer will retry at the next scheduled interval.

-### Sanity check before enabling
+---

+## Sanity checks

-Run as the backup user to confirm non-interactive access:
+Run as the backup user (`alchemist`) to confirm non-interactive access:

-    borg list "$BORG_REPO"
+    ~/.config/borg/env.sh borg list

+If repository access succeeds, systemd timers will run without prompting for passwords or manual input.

+---

+## Details

+- `borg-backup.service` performs the main backup operation and runs `borg prune` as `ExecStartPost=` to apply retention rules.
+- `borg-check.service` performs a quick weekly repository check.
+- `borg-check-deep.service` performs a full integrity check monthly.

+All units use the shared environment file:

+    EnvironmentFile=%h/.config/borg/env

+and assume the repository and SSH configuration are defined there.

+---

+## Related packages

+- `borg-user-audacious/` — per-user Borg environment and patterns
+- `ssh-audacious/` — SSH configuration containing the backup key
+- `docs/audacious/INSTALL.audacious.md` — installation reference